 Test Kitchen Tips

-- *1 Don’t know where to buy dried raspberries?
-They’re actually not too hard to find in most standard and health food grocery stores, pharmacy snack aisles, and on Amazon.
-But if you’d like to make this recipe without them, no problem.
-You can use straight flour to dust the pan, just know it will produce a lighter white finish on the outside of your bundt.
+- Don’t know where to buy dried raspberries?
+They’re available in most standard and health food grocery stores, pharmacy snack aisles, and on Amazon.
+But if you’d like to make this recipe without them, you can use straight flour to dust the pan.
 For the raspberry batter, you’ll just use a full ¼ cup all-purpose flour as well.

-- *2 Flour for the raspberry batter: if you have leftover raspberry flour blend from the pan prep, instead of adding just ¼ cup of all-purpose flour to the raspberry batter, you can add anywhere from a teaspoon to 2 tablespoons of raspberry flour into your ¼ cup measuring cup (feel free to use however much you have left), and then top the rest of the cup off with all-purpose flour for a little extra raspberry flavor.
+- Flour for the raspberry batter: if you have leftover raspberry flour blend from the pan prep, you can add anywhere from a teaspoon to 2 tablespoons of raspberry flour into your ¼ cup measuring cup when scaling the raspberry batters flour.
+Then just top the rest of the cup with regular flour .

-- *3 Pan prep: Make sure you take the time to grease and dust your pan well as it's the most important step in a Bundt recipe!
-I prefer to use melted butter, brushed on thoroughly with a pastry brush to make sure you cover the whole inside of the pan.
-You can also use a paper towel dipped in the melted butter to coat your pan thoroughly if you don't have a pastry brush, you may just need to melt a second tablespoon of butter for the paper towel method.
+- Pan prep: make sure you take the time to grease and dust your pan well as it's the most important step in a Bundt recipe!
+I prefer using a pastry brush to make sure you cover the whole inside of the pan, but you can also use a paper towel dipped in the melted butter to coat your pan.
+You may just need to melt a little extra butter for the paper towel method.

-- *4 Roasting flour: early on in the bake time, you’ll probably smell that raspberry flour inside the top of the pan roasting.
-Don’t worry about that at all, as it’s totally normal and the flour isn’t relevant to your cake since it’ll stay behind on the pan in the end anyways.
+- Roasting flour: early on in the bake time, you’ll probably smell that raspberry flour inside the top of the pan roasting.
+Don’t worry, that's normal and won't affect your cake's flavor.

 - Can I use frozen raspberries?
-Because frozen raspberries release more water than fresh in many cases, I found fresh raspberries worked best in this recipe for both flavor and texture.
+Because frozen raspberries release more water, I found fresh raspberries worked best for both flavor and texture.

-- Add an Orange or Lemon Twist: for a citrusy twist, add the zest of two large lemons or oranges (about 2 tablespoons of zest) in with the butter and sugar during the first batter mixing step.
+- Add an Orange or Lemon Twist: for a citrusy twist, add the zest of two large lemons or oranges (about 2 tablespoons of zest) in with the butter and sugar.